nathanlane/nathanlane.github.io/_posts/2016-07-11-leontiefpart1.md

 finaldemand <- rbind( c( 350 ), c( 1700 ) )
 {% endhighlight %}

 We combined these pieces into a <code>data.frame</code> object.
-Once combined, we genenerate a new variable for total output.
+Once combined, we sum across the intermediate input columns and final demand column to produce a new variable: total demand.
 The result is a <code>data.frame</code> version of Table 1.

 {% highlight R %}
 # Bind into input-output table.
 inputoutputtable <- cbind( flowtable , finaldemand )

-# Convert to data.frame.
+# Convert object to data.frame.
 inputoutputtable <- as.data.frame( inputoutputtable )

 # Name columns of table (dataframe)